wuzhengy/TAU/Company/Coins Community.md

 ### About the technology

-TAU is combining the world’s most advanced blockchain, torrent and mobile technologies to create 100% open source software, in particular:
+TAU is combining advanced blockchain, torrent and mobile technologies to create open source software, in particular:
-* Sever-less communication: no hosting is needed, everything is on the phone’s swarm network
+* Sever-less communication protocol: no hosting is needed, everything is on the phone’s swarm network; communication through IP to IP is repalced by public-key to public-key
-* Transparent and immutable blockchain coins incentivate people to join and are not affected by inflation
+* Transparent and immutable blockchain coins incentivate people to contribute and are not affected by currency inflation

 ### Links
 * Github - whitepaper, docs and code
-* Reddit
+* Reddit - weekly progress
-* Medium
+* Medium - ideas
 * Twitter
-* Telegram Groups
+* Telegram - regional groups and trading
 * Coins conversion and airdrop